ghname20/surfmap_chrome_ext/README.md

 ## A chrome extension to work with surfmapper

 **Surfmapper** is a project designed to keep track of browsing history and visualize it in a node graph.
+The project's main incentive was to handle huge navigation graphs outside of the browser, because otherwise it would hog too much memory.

 This chrome extension provides UI for the project.
 It stores history of searches (currently Google search) and user navigation in the dedicated surfmap\_storage system.
 It allows to run queries against the storage and visualizes the results using Cytoscape.js library.